AiStudent/w3gtest/readme.md

-#### Testing how to decompress and parse w3mmd stats from warcraft 3 dota replays.
+#### Testing how to decompress and parse w3mmd stats from warcraft 3 dota replays with python 3.7.

 Example steps: